trm313/react-typeorm-ts-postgres/README.md

 #### Production Build Process

 If present, Heroku will run the `heroku-postbuild` script *instead* of the `build` script.
 The `heroku-postbuild` script in the root `package.json` file will trigger a full build of the application, including:
-1. Compiling the TypeScript server into a JavaScript `dist/` folder
+1. Compiling the TypeScript server into JavaScript in the `dist/` folder
 2. Installing the frontend dependencies
 3. Building the frontend React client into the `client/build` folder